 Why Indoor Air Quality Is So Important?

-When we discuss pollution, we often link it to something that is found outside, in the air, the ground, or in the water bodies.
+When we discuss pollution, we often link it to something that is found outside, in the air, on the ground, or in the water bodies.
 But it’s time we look inside.
 According to The National Human Activity Pattern Survey (NHAPS), we spend 90% of our time indoors, hence the value of a fresh air exchange system cannot be underestimated.
 All in all, breathing quality indoor air is indispensable for good health.

-Most of us spend a significant amount of time indoors; it can either be our home, office, school or any other types of building structures—where chemicals, gases, and other deadly types of pollutants can cause several short-term or long-term health concerns.
+Most of us spend a significant amount of time indoors; it can either be our home, office, school, or any other types of building structures—where chemicals, gases, and other deadly types of pollutants can cause several short-term or long-term health concerns.

 According to EPA, Indoor Air Quality (IAQ) refers to the air quality inside and around building structures.
-Indoor air directly linked to the health and comfort of the building occupants.
+Indoor air is directly linked to the health and comfort of the building occupants.
 Understanding and controlling common pollutants indoors can help reduce your risk of indoor health concerns – Know The Common Indoor Air Toxins.

-Breakdown Of Top 5 Diseases Caused By Air Pollution In Indoor Settings
+Breakdown Of Top 5 Diseases Caused By Indoor Air Pollution In Settings

-Also, did you know “People living and working in buildings of manmade materials inhale over 300 contaminants every day,” says the Environmental Protection Agency?
+Also, did you know “People living and working in buildings of man made materials inhale over 300 contaminants every day,” says the Environmental Protection Agency?
 In addition to this, WHO reports, 7 million premature deaths annually are linked to air pollution.